dapudovkin/books/src/PureCode_RobertMartin/note.md

 - Javadoc in public API
 - not all f()'s have to have Javadoc
 - use f() or var instead of comment, where it's possible

+## Chapter 6: Objects & Data Structures (DS)

+- Unreasonable adding setters & getters - the worst option
+- Procedure code (tha use DS)
+  - easy function adding -> no changing in DS
+  - hard data structure adding -> have to change all functions
+- OOP code
+  - easy class adding -> no changing in functions
+  - hard function adding -> have to change all classes
+- DTO (Data Transfer Object)
+  - class with public vars (or bean-access)
+  - without functions
+  - useful when work with DB, read msg from socket
+- Active Records (type of DTO)
+  - class with public vars (or bean-access)
+  - navigation methods: save, find

+## Chapter 7: Error Processing